 As part of the City of Atlanta SAP process, Atlanta BeltLine SAP applicants must appear before the Atlanta BeltLine Design Review Committee (DRC).
 At the direction of the City of Atlanta, ABI created the Design Review Committee in 2015.
 The Design Review Committee is an advisory group of subject-matter experts that assists the City of Atlanta’s Office of Planning and Community Development in providing design consultation, review, and recommendations for all Special Administrative Permits in the Atlanta BeltLine Planning Area.

 If you are interested in developing your property near the Atlanta BeltLine, please contact the Director of Real Estate & Asset Management, whose contact information is on the right.

-Murphy Crossing anchors the Westside Trail, a 3-mile segment of multi-use trail that will open to the public in 2017.
+Murphy Crossing anchors the Westside Trail, a 3-mile segment of multi-use trail in southwest Atlanta.
 This site will be a catalytic mixed-use district with a heavy focus on job creation, support for local businesses, and multiple acres of outdoor event and greenspace.
 It promises to create a regional draw, one that is unique to the historic character of the surrounding neighborhoods and to the site itself.
 Download the Murphy Crossing Site Redevelopment Final Report and Strategy for more information.